Finding the right pillow can be frustrating. Even more so if you’re a petite person. The average pillow is just not made for you!

 It doesn’t have to be, especially if you figure out what exactly you need from a pillow, and then look for a pillow that has those exact specs!

-If you want the answer now, click here to see the ideal pillow.
+If you want the answer now, this is the ideal pillow for a petite side sleeper.
 For an explanation, keep reading…

 The general assumption is that a side sleeper needs a firm pillow – which is generally true – but not always.
 And even then, firm pillows come in all shapes and sizes. different fill materials, and various construction types.